leo-project/leofs/docs/benchmark/README.md

 ### Preparations before testing
 #### Create a test bucket

-After starting a LeoFS storage system, you need to create a bucket that will be used for testing.
-In this example, the bucket name is test.
+After starting a LeoFS system, you need to create a bucket before getting started with benchmarks.
+In this example, the bucket name is `test`.
 It is owned by the user `_test_leofs` that is already registered internally by LeoFS.

 ```bash
 $ leofs-adm add-endpoint <gateway-ip-address>